Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/pb/export-bundle-from-application.md

 categories  contentTypes   descriptor.yaml  groups     languages  pages       widgets
 ```

-You now have a complete Entando project structure for a git-based bundle!
-You can inspect the output to edit the exported components or [deploy](publish-project-bundle.md) it to another Entando Application.
+You now have a complete Villanova project structure for a git-based bundle!
+You can inspect the output to edit the exported components or [deploy](publish-project-bundle.md) it to another Villanova Application.
 ::: tip Note:
 To convert this project to a docker-based bundle, continue with the steps below.
 :::